 A catch-22 occurs when a poorly aligned body initiates HRR that trigger spasm and mechanically alter spinal joint movement.
 When hyperexcited joint and ligament mechanoreceptors initiate protective splinting, some muscles overwork and others are inhibited.
 This results in reduced mobility, excessive energy consumption, exhaustion, and, if the brain perceives threat, pain.

-Since the occipitoatlantal (O-A) joint is the uppermost weight-bearing synovial joint in the body and is the final junction for adapting to asymmetry or dysfunction from below.
-Mechanically, the head teeters on the two condyloid joints (shaped like cupped palms tipped slightly medially) that make up the O-A joint (Figure 1).
+The occipitoatlantal (O-A) joint is the uppermost weight-bearing synovial joint in the body and is the final junction for adapting to asymmetry or dysfunction from below.
+Mechanically, the head teeters on the two condyloid joints (shaped like cupped palms tipped slightly medially) that make up the O-A joint (Image 1.).
 This design allows the head to nod back and forth and side to side.
 Since the O-A joint surrounds and attaches to the brain stem, which controls all basic body functions (including breathing and heartbeat), poor alignment may have widespread consequences.

 O-A joint correction